-Housing starts are expected to total 1.013 million in April in tomorrow’s update, based on The Capital Spectator’s average econometric forecast (seasonally adjusted annual rate).
-That’s a modest decline vs. the previously reported total of 1.036 million for March.
-Meanwhile, The Capital Spectator’s projected gain for April is well above the numbers in several consensus forecasts drawn from surveys of economists.
+Housing starts are expected to total 946,000 in tomorrow’s update for April, based on The Capital Spectator’s median econometric forecast (seasonally adjusted annual rate).
+The projection represents no change vs. the previously reported 946,000 for March.

 Here’s a closer look at the numbers, followed by brief definitions of the methodologies behind The Capital Spectator’s projections: